Proportional Fairness in Clustering: A Social Choice Perspective: Generalizing the transferable core and individual fairness

 Next, let $W$ be a $\beta$-individually fair outcome.
 Let $N'$ and $C'$ witness a $q$-core violation.
 As in the previous proofs, there must be a candidate $c \in C'$ such that at least $\frac{qn}{k}$ agents $N'' \subseteq N'$ who have this candidate in their first $q$.
 Let $i = \argmax_{i \in N'} d(i,c)$.
 Then since $W$ satisfies $\beta$-individual representation, it must hold that

-\end{proof}
+\end{proof} } \proofQFIFTC

-Indeed, the bound on $\ell$ for the $q$-transferable core is necessary, without it instances might exist, which satisfy all of our proportionality notions, but no approximation to the $q$ core for any finite approximation factor. \begin{theorem} There exists an instance with $N=C$ with an outcome $W$ that satisfies rank-PJR, UPRF, and $1$-$q$-individual fairness, is in the $1$-$q$-core, and in the support of \textnormal{\textsc{fair greedy capture}} parameterized by $q$; however, it is not in the $(\gamma, \alpha)$-$q$-transferable core for $\ell \ge 2q$, any $\gamma \ge 1$, and any value of $\alpha$. \end{theorem} \begin{proof} Our instance contains two sets $N_1, N_2$ of $\lceil \frac{n}{k} \rceil$ and $\lfloor (k-1) \frac{n}{k} \rfloor$ agents, respectively.
+Indeed, the bound on $\ell$ for the $q$-transferable core is necessary, without it instances might exist, which satisfy all of our proportionality notions, but no approximation to the $q$ core for any finite approximation factor.
+Recall that UPRF (see \cref{def:UPRF} in \cref{app:uprf}) is one of the two notions introduced by \citet{ALM23a}.

+\begin{theorem}[label=thm:qTC-lb,restate=qTCLB] There exists an instance with $N=C$ with an outcome that satisfies \rpjr, UPRF, and $1$-$q$-individual fairness, is in the $1$-$q$-core, and in the support of \textnormal{\textsc{fair greedy capture}} parameterized by $q$; but, it is not in the $(\gamma, \alpha)$-$q$-transferable core for $\ell \ge 2q$, any $\gamma \ge 1$, and any value of $\alpha$. \end{theorem} { \begin{proof} Our instance contains two sets $N_1, N_2$ of $\lceil \frac{n}{k} \rceil$ and $\lfloor (k-1) \frac{n}{k} \rfloor$ agents, respectively.
 All agents in $N_1$ lie on one point, and all agents in $N_2$ lie on a point with distance $1$ to the agents in $N_1$, i.e., $d(i, j) = 1$ if $i \in N_1$ and $j \in N_2$ and $d(i, j) = 0$ otherwise.
 Our outcome $W$ contains one agent in $N_1$ and $(k-1)$ agents in $N_2$.
-The outcome satisfies rank-PJR: For $y=0$, as $B(i, 0) \cap N_x = \emptyset$ if $i \not\in N_x$, we only have to consider sets $N' \subseteq N_1$ and $N' \subseteq N_2$; and for these sets, there are sufficiently many centers close by.
-As for $y=1$ we have $N \subseteq B(i, 1)$ for every $i \in N$; therefore we satisfy rank-PJR.
+The outcome satisfies \rpjr: For $y=0$, as $B(i, 0) \cap N_x = \emptyset$ if $i \not\in N_x$, we only have to consider sets $N' \subseteq N_1$ and $N' \subseteq N_2$; and for these sets, there are sufficiently many centers close by.
+As for $y=1$ we have $N \subseteq B(i, 1)$ for every $i \in N$; therefore we satisfy \rpjr.
 The argumentation for UPRF is identical.
 Further, by a similar argument, as both sets cannot deviate, the outcomes satisfies both the $1$-$q$-core and 1-$q$-individual fairness.
 It can also be selected by \textsc{fair greedy capture}, as \textsc{fair greedy capture} can select arbitrary candidates after deleting all agents.

 Now consider a set $N' \subseteq N$ with $|N'| \ge 2q \cdot \gamma \cdot \frac{n}{k}$ that contains an agent $j \in N' \cap N_1$ and a set $C'$ that contains $q$ agents from $N_1$ and at least $q$ agents from $N_2$.
 As there is only one center within distance $0$ from $j$, we have $d^q(j, W) = 1$; however, as $|C' \cap N_2| \ge |C' \cap N_1| = q$, we have $d^q(i, C') = 0$ for every $i \in N'$.
 Therefore, for any choice of $\alpha$,